 The GYROTONIC® and GYROKINESIS® methods are complementary exercise methods that fall under one umbrella- the GYROTONIC EXPANSION SYSTEM®.
 Both methods were developed by Juliu Horvath, an ethnic Hungarian, professional dancer from Romania.
 Horvath suffered a series of debilitating injuries during his dance career, and began developing what are now known as the GYROTONIC® and GYROKINESIS® Methods as a way to heal himself and regain his strength and agility.

 GYROTONIC® exercises are performed on custom-designed GYROTONIC® equipment, whereas Gyrokinesis exercises are performed on a mat and chair.
 Both GYROTONIC®and GYROKINESIS® exercise sequences are composed of spiraling, circular movements, which flow together seamlessly in rhythmic repetitions, with corresponding breath.
 Each movement flows into the next, allowing the joints to move through a natural range of motion without jarring or compression.
 These carefully crafted sequences create balance, efficiency, strength and flexibility.
-Since the thirty plus years since Horvath began developing the Gyrotonic and GYROKINESIS® Method, the GYROTONIC EXPANSION SYSTEM® has grown to include a global community of over 7,800 GYROTONIC®and GYROKINESIS®Trainers teaching in 52 countries .FOR EVERYONE !
+Since the thirty plus years since Horvath began developing the Gyrotonic and GYROKINESIS® Method, the GYROTONIC EXPANSION SYSTEM® has grown to include a global community of over 7,800 GYROTONIC®and GYROKINESIS®Trainers teaching in 52 countries

 The GYROTONIC®and GYROKINESIS® methods are both highly adaptable, making them accessible to everyone, regardless of age or physical ability.
 GYROTONIC® and GYROKINESIS® students live in many parts of the world, and come from all walks of life.
 Accomplished athletes and dancers, college students, baby boomers, senior citizens, and people with disabilities--many have become devoted practicioners of GYROTONIC® and GYROKINESIS® exercise.